Creep (2014 film): Sequels

-Shortly after Creep's premiere at South by Southwest, Duplass announced that he intended to film a sequel.
+Shortly after Creeps premiere at South by Southwest, Duplass announced that he intended to film a sequel.
 After the film distribution rights were purchased by RADiUS-TWC, he further announced that he was planning on creating a trilogy.
 In August 2014, Duplass further stated that he and Brice planned on filming the second Creep film at the end of the year, that the film's cast would be announced during that time, and that the trilogy would be completed in 2015.
 However, in February 2015, Duplass commented that neither he nor Brice had been able to start filming on Creep 2 due to scheduling issues, as the careers of both men had greatly expanded since Creeps release, but that the both of them were still actively developing the project.
 In May 2016, Duplass and Brice announced discussions had begun on the sequel.
 In August 2016, Duplass revealed that he had begun trying on costumes for the film.

 In September 2016, it was announced production had begun on the film, with Duplass returning, and Desiree Akhavan joining the cast, with Brice returning as the director.
 Creep 2 premiered at the Sitges Film Festival on October 6, 2017, and was released through video on demand on October 24, 2017.
 On Rotten Tomatoes, the film has an approval rating of 100% based on 24 reviews, with an average rating of 7.6/10.

 Brice and Duplass announced plans to create a third film, titled Creep 3.
 In March 2020, they stated that they were struggling to come up with a concept as they wanted the third film to be "super inspired".

 On June 4, 2024, Duplass announced The Creep Tapes, a series set in the same universe as the films.
 Each half-hour episode focuses on a different victim of the serial killer.
 The series premiered on the streaming services Shudder and AMC+ on November 15, 2024.